leandrokanis/christian-system/preface.md

 years to come!'
-The vine-dresser stood appalled; but soon as the tempest subsided, ventured to say, —'Master, I will serve you five years for nothing, if we gather not more grapes and have not a better vineyard this year, than you have gathered in all the years since you planted these vines.'
-The proprietor of the vintage withdrew, saying, —'It is impossible!
+The vine-dresser stood appalled; but soon as the tempest subsided, ventured to say, — 'Master, I will serve you five years for nothing, if we gather not more grapes and have not a better vineyard this year, than you have gathered in all the years since you planted these vines.'
+The proprietor of the vintage withdrew, saying, — 'It is impossible!
 It is impossible!' and visited it not again till invited by his vine-dresser about the middle of autumn; when, to his still greater astonishment, and much more to his gratification, he found incomparably more grapes than hitherto